leap-ai/leap-ai-avatars/README.md

 # leap ai avatars ⚡️

-welcome! this repo has everything you need to have a working ai avatars product out-of-the-box built with Leap AI. here we go! ✨
+welcome! this repo has everything you need to have a working ai avatars product out-of-the-box built with Leap AI. ✨

 try it out [here](https://ai-avatars.vercel.app/)!